-Corresponding author: Samhi A.Difalla Email: s.difalla@psau.edu.sa
+1 Corresponding author: Samhi A.Difalla Email: s.difalla@psau.edu.sa

-Information about corporation's climate risk is seen as an essential corporate strategy that can guarantee the achievement of sustainable growth (Li 2023).
+Information about corporation's climate risk is seen as an essential corporate strategy that can guarantee the achievement of sustainable growth (Li, 2023).
 Entities must comply with the requirements of climate change reporting in order to guarantee that they reveal and report sufficient, pertinent information on risks associated with climate change that could affect the business and how they are responding to these risks.
 This is due to the fact that the effects of climate change have been acknowledged as a serious concern.
-There is no denying the reality of climate effects, and change, its its severity.
-Governments, business organizations, NGOs. environmental activists. regulators are all working harder to address these issues.
+There is no denying the reality of climate change, its effects, and its severity.
+Governments, business organizations, environmental NGOs. activists. and regulators are all working harder to address these issues.
 This demonstrates the critical need for and significance of climate change reporting requirements and initiatives (Ngo et al., 2023).

 The complex dynamics of climate hazard disclosures propose that preferences for them are different from those for common company disclosures.
-Climate risk disclosure Targeting a broader audience, challenging to compare and standardize, and suggested significant being to have externality advantages outside of a corporation.
-When it comes to making wellinformed investment decisions appropriately assessing climate risks and opportunities, high-quality information on the company's vulnerability to climate change is essential (Ilhan et al., 2023).
+Climate risk disclosure Targeting a broader audience, being challenging to compare and standardize, and significant suggested being to have externality advantages outside of a corporation.
+When it comes to making wellinformed investment decisions and appropriately assessing climate risks and opportunities, high-quality information on the company's vulnerability to climate change is essential (Ilhan et al., 2023).